TOBAR NA GAEDHILGE 1.13

 What it does

 Tobar na Gaedhilge is a searchable textbase of high-quality 20th-century Gaelic texts (mostly Irish, with some Scottish), best described as "continuity Gaelic" in its several naturally-occurring varieties.
-The textbase contains over 5.8 million words of Gaelic text, and is freely downloadable for installation on a personal computer under MS Windows.
-After the software is installed, a word may be requested, and examples of its use may be viewed.
+The textbase contains over 5.9 million tokens of Gaelic text, and is freely downloadable for installation on a personal computer under MS Windows.
+After the software is installed, a form may be requested, and examples of its use may be viewed.
 The purpose of Tobar na Gaedhilge is to allow the texts to be used as a lexical and grammatical resource.
 To protect the rights of the authors and publishers, the texts are not made available in continuously readable form.

 A summary of some of the user-friendly features of the system: